pylhc/pylhc.github.io/docs/packages/development/howto_venv.md

     Don't know what a **virtual environment** is or the difference between these many tools?
     Here is a good (but lengthy) [primer on virtual environments][virtual_env_primer]{target=_blank} by RealPython.

-Python enviroments are created using the built-in `venv` module, with the old `pyvenv` being deprecated since `Python 3.6` and as such not recommended.
+Python environments are created using the built-in `venv` module, with the old `pyvenv` being deprecated since `Python 3.6` and as such not recommended.
 The following description is a summary of the steps presented [here][venv_module]{target=_blank} and [here][pip_venv]{target=_blank}, targetting Unix users.

 ??? question "What About Anaconda?"
-    Note that the [Anaconda Python distribution][anaconda]{target=_blank} provides the `conda` tool as a package manager, which also allows the creation of Python virtual enviroments.
+    Note that the [Anaconda Python distribution][anaconda]{target=_blank} provides the `conda` tool as a package manager, which also allows the creation of Python virtual environments.
     However, due to the simplicity of the `venv` module, only this module will be described in the following.

-## Virtual Enviroments with pyvenv
+## Virtual Environments with pyvenv

 To create a virtual enviroment in the folder `testpython`, run the command
 ```